Coronavirus - COVID19: Service information

 Thank you for continuing to travel with First Cymru. #LetsGetThereTogether

-We are running a FREE service for customers who need to get to the Bay Studio's vaccination centre.
-The service runs from Swansea Bus Station to Bay Field Hospital every 20 minutes from 8am to 8pm, click here to see the timetable.
-It departs from Swansea Bus Station, Bay D.
+Service 9A runs from Swansea Bus Station to Bay Field Hospital every 20 minutes from 7:25am to 8pm, Monday to Saturday, click here to see the timetable.
+Service 9A runs from Bay D.

 To view the services currently running in your area click on the links below: